prasobhkollattu/SpringCloudEasyStarter/README.md

     **Note**: Please refer BookServiceApplicationTests to see a baci unit testing with mocking.

      **How to create new instance of the service ?**
-     Navigate to Boot Dashboard in SPingTooSuite IDE and right click the service and selecte Duplicate config :stuck_out_tongue_winking_eye:
+     Navigate to Boot Dashboard in SpringToolSuite IDE and right click the service and select Duplicate config :stuck_out_tongue_winking_eye:

    - **StoreService**
      This is a boot micro service to deliver books and this service.**You can start any number of instance of this service**.It will automatically get a random port.And this service will be invoked using Gateway url.